tylerkeyes/tylerkeyes/README.md

 # Tyler Keyes:
-I am a guy looking to understand complex systems, develop my craft, and build cool software.
+I am a passionate software developer looking to understand complex systems, develop my craft, and build cool software.

 Fun Facts
 - I work at Moviri as a Software Developer